TobitSoftware/chayns-components/CONTRIBUTING.md

 3. Create a pull request from your fork to the master branch of this repository

 > Please avoid including unrelated commits to your pull request.

+## Publishing a New Version

+> The following is only relevant for core contributors (members of the
+> TobitSoftware GitHub organization).

+To publish a new version of the `chayns-components`-package simply push a new Git-tag to the repository.

+`npm version` will create a tag automatically, so use this command to increase the version and push the created tag to publish a new version to npm.